The O (political group): Origins

-In the early 1970s, white radicals and college-based anti-war activists in Minneapolis and St Paul had founded more than two dozen natural food co-operatives, which were owned and operated almost entirely by volunteer members.
+In the early 1970s, white radicals and college-based anti-war activists in Minneapolis and Saint Paul had founded more than two dozen natural food cooperatives, which were owned and operated almost entirely by volunteer members.
 Former co-op members Craig Cox (author of Storefront Revolution: Food Co-ops and the Counter Culture) and David Gutknecht (founder and longtime editor of the magazine Cooperative Grocer) describe the growth of food co-ops as an attempt to enact ideals of mutual aid and other cooperative principles.
 Members of the hippie counter-culture and the anti-war movement in the Twin Cities were inspired by the desire to "feed the people" and perhaps by some knowledge of other food co-ops in the United States.
 Although the connections were mostly unexplored at the time, the food co-op movement can be traced in part back to both the Rochdale movement in England and the history of economic cooperation in the African American community (see Jessica Gordon Nembhard's book Collective Courage).